 Breast reconstruction involves rebuilding the breast after its removal due to a mastectomy or other trauma or injury.
-Reconstruction can be a single procedure, but is most often a series of surgeries that help recreate the breast mound with a combination of natural skin and tissue along with breast implants or fat transfer augmentation.
+Breast reconstruction in Chicago can be a single procedure, but is most often a series of surgeries that help recreate the breast mound with a combination of natural skin and tissue along with breast implants or fat transfer augmentation.

 Dr. Otto Placik is a board certified plastic surgeon who specializes in breast reconstruction after breast cancer, but also offers a full range of cosmetic breast procedures for women in Chicago and throughout the surrounding suburbs.
 Dr. Placik understands the emotional impact of a breast cancer diagnosis and subsequent mastectomy, and helps ensure that you feel comfortable and supported from consultation through recovery.

 Please contact us online or call our Chicago or Arlington Heights plastic surgery offices for more information on breast reconstruction surgery, including prices.

 Dr. Placik is a board certified plastic surgeon in Chicago and an active member of The American Society of Plastic Surgeons.
 He received his medical degree from Northwestern University where he also completed residencies in general and plastic and reconstructive surgery.

 Women who have had all or part of one or both breasts removed often find reconstruction to be an important part of the healing process.
 After a mastectomy, reconstruction can help restore a sense of femininity and confidence as well as a sense of feeling “whole” again.
 Reconstruction can either be performed at the time of mastectomy, or can be delayed until the patient is emotionally ready to move forward with the reconstructive part of the process.